StefanHoutzager/elixir-dev-anywhere-docker/README.md

 # elixir-dev-anywhere-docker

-Develop elixir /phoenix applications in your browser from anywhere, using docker and noVNC
+What it is

-Docker is mostly used to containerize applications for deployment into production.
+Develop elixir /phoenix applications in your browser from anywhere, using docker and noVNC Docker is mostly used to containerize applications for deployment into production.
 But development is a production environment also, from a certain viewpoint, and it can be handy to ship developmentcontainers.
   I don't like installing on my host with files being placed everywhere, not knowing if an eventual deinstall will completely remove everything.
 I want to be able to delete an application and know for sure it is removed completely.
 Docker gives that.
 Moreover you